gregr/ina/nscheme/README.md

   - prompt-tags are hierarchically subclassed
     - catch/capture with a parent prompt-tag will catch captures thrown with child prompt-tags

+## A possible "environment soup" model for interactive evaluation

+For a well-behaved "top-level", make it clear when a group of definitions and/or expressions should be evaluated in the same environment, producing a new environment.

+- An interactive evaluation session works with a collection of these evaluation groups, which may acyclically depend on each other through explicit linking.
+- When a child group depends on one or more parent groups, it means that the environments produced by the parents are sequentially composed, with bindings in later environments shadowing earlier ones, producing the environment that the child group's definitions and expressions are evaluated in.
+  - A child may also filter or rename the bindings inherited from a parent.
+- Definitions can only be mutually recursive with other definitions from the same group.
+- Changes to a group can optionally be propagated to its dependent groups, with live upgrade.

 ## Old TODO that needs to be reorganized

 * store near-source language ASTs as virtualized programs